rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 In this post I presented what kinds of objects in Go can be used as function receiver arguments.
-As you can see various types of receivers and methods in Go are very usable and they are complement for normal functions.
+As you can see various types of receivers and methods in Go are very usable and they are complementing normal functions.